adeckmyn/maps/README.md

 ##ADDITIONS

+- v3.1 includes support for 'SpatialPolygons' and 'SpatialLines' classes.
+Such objects can either be passed to map() directly or first be converted to a map-type list with the new functions 'SpatialPolygons2map()' and 'SpatialLines2map'.

+- A new databse 'lakes' has been added.
+The standard 'world' map no longer contains any lakes.

 - A data frame iso3166 has been added which, for every country on the new world map, lists the official name, the ISO3166 2- and 3-letter codes, and also the sovereignty.
 Type '?iso3166' for details.

 - A set of simple functions use this iso3166 table for creating a list of countries to map.
 So you can use the 2- or 3-letter ISO code (e.g. as country labels on a map), but also create a list based on the sovereignty.
 Type '?iso.expand' for details.

 ##FIXES
+- as of v3.1, map(...,fill=TRUE) no longer applies thinning.
+This removes small artefacts, but plotting worldHires becomes rather slow.
 - map.text(...,exact=TRUE) now behaves as documented.
 Previously, the "exact=TRUE" was not passed to the map drawing if add=FALSE.
 To get the old (non-documented) behaviour (plot map with exact=FALSE, write text for exact=TRUE) you should now use 2 commands:
   * > map(...,exact=FALSE)
   * > map.text(...,exact=TRUE,add=TRUE)
 - match.map now works correctly for regions containing ":".
 This was potentially broken due to locale-dependent behaviour of order().
-- as of v3.1, map(...,fill=TRUE) no longer applies thinning.
-This removes small artefacts, but plotting worldHires becomes rather slow.
 - 'world2' now has clean boundaries when 'fill=TRUE'.

 ##FALL BACK TO LEGACY WORLD DATABASE